Background pattern

 Other medications and Nebivolol Stada

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-Always inform your doctor if, in addition to Nebivolol Stada, you are using any of the following medications:
+Hypodermic needle inserted into the skin at an ascending angle with a small amount of liquid visibleAlways inform your doctor if, in addition to Nebivolol Stada, you are using any of the following medications:

-• Sedatives and medications for psychosis (mental illness), such as barbiturates (also used for epilepsy), phenothiazine (also used for vomiting and nausea), and thioridazine.
+• sedatives and medications for psychosis (mental illness), such as barbiturates (also used for epilepsy), phenothiazine (also used for vomiting and nausea), and thioridazine

-• Baclofen (antispasmodic medication), amifostine (cancer treatment medication)
+• baclofen (antispasmodic medication), amifostine (cancer treatment medication)

-• Medications used for anesthesia during surgery
+• medications used for anesthesia during an operation

 All these medications, like nebivolol, can affect blood pressure and/or heart function.